MorbZ/OsmPoisPbf/README.md

 * Download the lastest **osmpois.jar** file from the [releases page](https://github.com/MorbZ/OsmPoisPbf/releases)
 * Get the [planet file](http://planet.openstreetmap.org/pbf/) or any [other](http://download.geofabrik.de/) .osm.pbf file
 * Put the OpenStreetMap binary file (.pbf) in same directory as the jar file
-* Run Java in a terminal (make sure you have at least 9GB of free RAM for the whole planet):
+* Run Java in a terminal.
+Make sure you have at least 4GB of free RAM for the whole planet (if you don't enable low memory mode):
-    `java -Xmx9g -jar osmpois.jar planet.osm.pbf`
+    `java -Xmx4g -jar osmpois.jar planet.osm.pbf`

 Output
 --------------